Key Quote

 Technique 1 — SEMANTIC FIELD OF CONFLICT / MILITARY METAPHOR

-'Struggled', 'repressed' belong to a semantic field (group of related words) of warfare and internal conflict.
+'Struggled', 'repressedrepressed — Held back or suppressed by force' belong to a semantic fieldsemantic field — A group of words related in meaning of warfare and internal conflict.
 Love is framed as a battle Darcy is losing.
-Modal verb 'must' suggests compulsion — as though love is an uncontrollable force overriding his rational judgment.
+Modal verb 'must' suggests compulsioncompulsion — An irresistible urge or force — as though love is an uncontrollable force overriding his rational judgment.

-'In vain' positions his own pride and class prejudice as the adversary (opponent).
+'In vain' positions his own pride and class prejudice as the adversaryadversary — opponent.
 The irony is that he frames HIS struggle as the focus, not Elizabeth's feelings — revealing his condescension despite genuine emotion.

 Key Words